MDXDave/time-ago/README.md

 # TimeAgo plugin for Craft CMS 3.x

-Displays time ago for timestamp
+Displays time ago for a given timestamp value within a Craftcms3 Twig template.

 ## Requirements